-Gerror For a complete list of operators, see "Operators" on page 10 of the book ASA SQL Reference Manual.
+For a complete list of operators, see "Operators" [ASA SQL Reference, page 10].

 • Functions can be used In addition to combining columns, you can use a wide range of built-in functions to produce the results you want.

 For example, the following query lists the product names in upper case: